PacktPublishing/LaTeX-Beginner-s-Guide-Second-Edition/README.md

-# LaTeX-Beginner-s-Guide-2nd-Edition
+# LaTeX-Beginner-s-Guide-Second-Edition
-LaTeX Beginner's Guide (2nd Edition), published by Packt
+LaTeX-Beginner-s-Guide-Second-Edition, published by Packt

 <a href="https://www.packtpub.com/product/latex-beginner-s-guides/9781801078658"><img src="https://static.packt-cdn.com/products/9781801078658/cover/smaller" alt="LaTeX-Beginner-s-Guide-2nd-Edition" height="256px" align="right"></a>

-This is the code repository for [LaTeX-Beginner-s-Guide-2nd-Edition](https://www.packtpub.com/product/latex-beginner-s-guides/9781801078658), published by Packt.
+This is the code repository for [LaTeX-Beginner-s-Guide-Second-Edition](https://www.packtpub.com/product/latex-beginner-s-guides/9781801078658), published by Packt.

-Create visually appealing texts, articles, and books for business and science using LaTeX
+**Create visually appealing texts, articles, and books for business and science using LaTeX**

 ## What is this book about?
 LaTeX is high-quality open source typesetting software that produces professional prints and PDF files.
 It's a powerful and complex tool with a multitude of features, so getting started can be intimidating.
 However, once you become comfortable with LaTeX, its capabilities far outweigh any initial challenges, and this book will help you with just that!
-The LaTeX Beginner's Guide will make beginning with LaTeX easy.
-If you are writing mathematical, scientific, or business papers, or have a thesis to write, this is the perfect book for you.
-With the help of fully explained examples, this book offers a practical introduction to LaTeX with plenty of step-by-step examples that will help you achieve professional-level results in no time.
-You'll learn to typeset documents containing tables, figures, formulas, and common book elements like bibliographies, glossaries, and indexes and go on to managing complex documents and using modern PDF features.
-You'll also get to grips with using macros and styles to maintain a consistent document structure while saving typing work.
-By the end of this LaTeX book, you'll have learned how to fine-tune text and page layout, create professional-looking tables, include figures, present complex mathematical formulas, manage complex documents, and benefit from modern PDF features.

 This book covers the following exciting features:
 * Make the most of LaTeX's powerful features to produce professionally designed texts